paulvion/Literature-enthusiasts-club-/README.txt

 Literature Enthusiasts Club Platform

-To run this project:
-1. Ensure you have Node.js installed.
+Files included:
+- index.js: Main React component
+- style.css: Basic styling
+- logo.png: Placeholder for the club's logo

+How to use:
-2. Place this in a React project (e.g., created with create-react-app).
+1. Place these files into a React project (e.g., created with create-react-app).
-3. Replace index.js with the content provided.
-4. Add styles and assets as needed.
+2. Replace the contents as needed.
+3. Build something dope!

-Created with ❤️ by Mumbere and team.
+Created by Mumbere and Team.